jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/UnifiedFit.rst

 * :math:`\eta` :sub:`i`
 * pack\ :sub:`i`
 * Rgco\ :sub:`i`
-* k

 Where *Rgco\ :sub:`i`* is usually Rg\ :sub:`(i-1)` - this is valid for hierarchical structures or other systems where one mass of material has multiple length scales (e.g., rod, disk, ellipsoid).
 Using this parameter one can "join" two levels to represent one more complex structure - mass fractal aggregate level with primary particle level, or level representing the large dimension of spheroid with level representing the small dimension etc.

-*k* is a constant equal to 1 for solid primary particles and is approximately equal to 1.06 for mass fractal aggregates.
+8-23-2021 removed the k from GUI and force k = 1 for P>3 and k = 1.06 for P<3.
+This is recommendation from Greg Beaucage to prevent users from forgetting about it.  *k* is a constant equal to 1 for solid primary particles and is approximately equal to 1.06 for mass fractal aggregates.
 Value of 1.06 is obtained from an integral of the correlation function for a mass fractal of dimension.

 Each level must also have the answer to at least three questions:

 * Are there Correlations: qCor\ :sub:`i`
-* Is this a Mass Fractal: qMF\ :sub:`i`
 * Does this level terminate at high-q in the next lower level Rg: q\ :sub:`PL` (PowerLimit) That is, is this a hierarchical structure build from the previous smaller level.
 A third option is to let the power law limit float as a free parameter although this is rarely appropriate.

+8-23-2021 removed this option: * Is this a Mass Fractal: qMF\ :sub:`i` - seems it is lot more complicated and we need to address this better in the future.

 As Gregg wrote me: “We have several options for coding the Unified function.